Every few weeks, someone emails me asking for the best short-term investment.

 Safety does not mean you will not lose money or purchasing power.
 Inflation is an ever-present spectre and it's why you could get a pack of baseball cards for 5 cents many many years ago (though you could probably still find bazooka gum for a nickel!).

 Interest rates are also a concern.
 As interest rates rise, any fixed interest rate investment loses relative value.
 If you try to sell it on the market, it'll be worth less than what you paid to get into it (in the case of a bond fund).
-If you hold it until maturity, you'll still get all your safe money back in many cases.
-Safe mostly means your principal is protected.
+If you hold it until maturity, you'll still get all your safe money back.
+Safe means your principal is safe.

 What are some safe short-term investments?